Dinakarmarella/VibeT/ShaSunXgent/Project_Specification.md

 ### 1.2.
 Core Functionality

 The agent performs a complete, end-to-end workflow:
-1.  **Fetches** new video content from specified YouTube channels.
+1.  **Fetches** new video metadata (ID, title) from specified YouTube channels.
+2.  **Transcribes** the full audio of each new video to text.
-2.  **Processes** the video descriptions using a Small Language Model (SLM) to generate summaries.
+3.  **Processes** the long-form transcript using a Small Language Model (SLM) with a Map-Reduce strategy to generate high-quality summaries.
-3.  **Publishes** the formatted summaries to a configured X (Twitter) account.
+4.  **Publishes** the formatted summaries to a configured X (Twitter) account.
-4.  **Maintains State** by recording all actions in a local database to prevent duplicate content publication.
+5.  **Maintains State** by recording all actions in a local database to prevent duplicate content publication.

 ---